Bilal-Lodhi/Google-Cloud-Hackathon/sandbox/frontend/README.md

 - Preserves all historical data (events, suspicion reports, risk payloads)
 - Session moves to the **Closed Sessions** category in the drawer

-### Terminate Session
+### Delete (Terminate) Session

-Permanently removes a session via `POST /api/v1/guardian/sessions/:id/terminate`:
+Permanently deletes a session via `DELETE /api/v1/sessions/:id`:
 - Removes the session from the in-memory registry
+- Sends a RESTful `DELETE` HTTP request with proper CORS preflight handling (`Access-Control-Allow-Methods: GET, POST, DELETE, OPTIONS`)
 - **Irreversibly deletes** the session document and all associated micro-events from MongoDB Atlas
 - A confirmation dialog with a warning appears before dispatch